 The dimension of the hospital networks and the complexity of medical services will depend on the size of the population and the scale of the region where they are located, including rural areas.

 Evolve and expand the network, not the healthcare buildings

 Increasing the number of facilities and the complexity of the system helps to avoid the expensive and inconvenient increase of existing installations.
 This growth means adding either general or specialized facilities, according to population demand.
 All services are connected digitally and allow patients to be directed to the appropriate level of care.

-The hospitals that form part of the network would not only be new buildings, they could also integrate existing facilities, including those that have become partially obsolete, which can then be modernized in terms of both diagnostics and treatment.
+The hospitals architecture that form part of the network would not only be new buildings, they could also integrate existing facilities, including those that have become partially obsolete, which can then be modernized in terms of both diagnostics and treatment.
 Recycling and renovating an existing structure, and adapting it to the requirements of the network may, depending on its condition, be more economical.

 The network addresses another current principle of healthcare.
-Hospitals are no longer measured by the number of beds, due to the fact that the average patient’s stay has been shortened, but instead by the complexity and diversity or specialty of the services provided, or the types of disease that are treated there.
+Hospitals building design are no longer measured by the number of beds, due to the fact that the average patient’s stay has been shortened, but instead by the complexity and diversity or specialty of the services provided, or the types of disease that are treated there.